brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/iam-roles.png" caption="Create an IAM Role" link_to_full_size_image=true %}

-Give the role a name, such as "ecs-instance-role", and click the blue "Next Step" button in the bottom right.
-From the "AWS Service Roles" list, click the gray "Select" button next to "Amazon EC2":
+Give the role a name, such as `ecs-instance-role`, and click the blue "Next Step" button in the bottom right.
+From the "AWS Service Roles" list, click the gray "Select" button next to `Amazon EC2`:

 {% include figure.html path="blog/aws-docker/iam-role-type.png" caption="Select the Amazon EC2 Service Role" link_to_full_size_image=true %}

-On the next page, search for "AmazonEC2ContainerServiceforEC2Role" (this is a pre-defined Policy that has all the Permissions you need), click the checkbox next to "AmazonEC2ContainerServiceforEC2Role", and click the blue "Next Step button":
+On the next page, search for `AmazonEC2ContainerServiceforEC2Role` (this is a pre-defined Policy that has all the Permissions you need), click the checkbox next to `AmazonEC2ContainerServiceforEC2Role`, and click the blue "Next Step button":

 {% include figure.html path="blog/aws-docker/ecs-container-role.png" caption="Check AmazonEC2ContainerServiceforEC2Role" link_to_full_size_image=true %}